 The company’s chief executive Derek Smith started his career as an apprentice and believes the scheme is vital to the future of the business, and to developing the next generation of management talent.

-Mr Smith said: “ We are very proud of the continued success and growth of our apprenticeship scheme.
+Derek Smith, CEO, Edwin James Group, said: “ We are very proud of the continued success and growth of our apprenticeship scheme.
 It continues to go from strength-to-strength with talented people now developing their careers in all parts of the business.